LooseDevGoose/Turbo_Log4J_ADC/README.md

 Toolkit to automate community fixes on the ADC regarding the Log4j vulnerability

 Works with the KIVY(MD) library and the NITRO API.
-Code is written in python, application is a published .exe.
+Code is written in python, application is a packaged .exe.

 Please read all the respective fixes their descriptions before implementing them.
 This tool, or the fixes and their respective owner are not liable for any damage caused.